amplication/plugins/README.md

 ## Plugin Template
 We have created a basic plugin template available at [plugins/plugin-template](plugins/plugin-template/).
 Copy-paste it into a local directory on your machine and start developing.
 Please read the template's README.md file for more instructions.

+## Plugin file types

+As of now we support two types of files.

+### Static files

+- Job: those files are copied as is to the generated code.
+- Location: All files inside the `src/static` folder.

+### Template files

+- Job: files that serve as templates, We mutate them to provide the user with the source code.
+- Location: every file that ends with `*.template.ts`.

 ### IMPORTANT!

 For Amplication to be able to load your plugin on-demand, we require that your plugin is bundled together with its dependencies and static files.
 For this reason we strongly advise using Webpack, as implemented in our plugin template.

 # Amplication Plugin Tester